elodiekane/elodiekane-portfolio/content/pages/portfolio/project-1.md

 layout: project
 title: Sound Classifier Neural Network
 ---
+I worked in a partnered project where we designed and implemented a 5-layer Convolutional Neural Network (CNN) for translating audio data into visual spectrograms.

 Being able to identify sounds could be very useful in technology for those that are hearing impaired.
 This real-world application was a key motivator creating and training a network that could correctly classify a range of urban sound audio clips.

 Dataset: [urbansound8k](https://urbansounddataset.weebly.com/urbansound8k.html)

 ![](/images/classesNN.PNG)

 *   Formatted the data by translating the wavs into spectrograms and then inputting the spectrogram images into the CNN model

 *   Trained and evaluated using cross validation with 10 folds, best accuracy is saved for any future testing